 Believe it or not, I really don’t have a big travel bucket list.
 Now don’t get me wrong, I would love to travel the world over.
 Anywhere and everywhere is interesting to me.
 However, there are more than a few that really do stand out.
 Here’s my Top 5 travel bucket list destinations.

 1 – Denver, Colorado & Rocky Mountains National Park

 A bit of a two for one.
 I put this as number one because I already have plans to visit soon.
 It’s really not too far of a drive for me either.
-Yet, I’ve only seen the eastern side of Colorado.
+Yet, I’ve only seen the western side of Colorado.
 The Rocky Mountains is the one big national park that has eluded me so far.
 A few hikes high up in the mountains sound like medicine for the soul.
 My wife excitedly wants to see snow.
 Being from Thailand, she’s never see any in real life.
 This is where I have chosen for us to take a vacation to after her visa is approved.
 We will also check out Denver.
 Ping has never been to an amusement park either, therefore I have Elitch Gardens in sight.
 It’s going to be incredible!
 LoDo neighborhood also sounds like the perfect place to relax, go shopping, and grab a bite to eat.

 2 – Tokyo DisneySea